camipi07/camipi07/README.md

 ### Hi!
 I'm Camilo 👋

 I am a student of the M.Eng. in Telecommunication Engineering (Mention in Telematics 👨‍💻) at University of Vigo (Galicia, Spain).
-I am currently working at the Information Technology Group (GTI), part of atlanTTic, the Research Center for Telecommunication Technologies driven by the University of Vigo.
-I'm part of both full-stack development  projects and also research tasks related to Deep Learning for Natural Language Processing.
+I am currently a Junior Engineer-Researcher at GRADIANT (Galician R&D Center in Advanced Telecommunications).

 My main interests are Machine/Deep Learning, Data Analysis and software development.